EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: More on Benchmark Evaluation

 \paragraph{Mathematical problem solving.} MathVista (testmini)~\citep{lu2024mathvista} and MathVerse (vision-mini)~\citep{zhang2024mathverse} evaluate the model’s ability to deal with diverse mathematical problems, including both arithmetic and complex reasoning questions across different levels of complexity.

-\paragraph{Science understanding.} ScienceQA-Img~\citep{lu2022scienceqa} and AI2D~\citep{kembhavi2016ai2d} are utilized to assess the model’s ability to deal with scientific questions and diagrams, which requires reasoning across various subjects and interpreting structured visual content.
+\paragraph{Science understanding.} MMMU~\cite{yue2024mmmu}, ScienceQA-Img~\citep{lu2022scienceqa} and AI2D~\citep{kembhavi2016ai2d} are used to assess models’ ability to deal with scientific questions and diagrams, which requires reasoning across various subjects and interpreting structured visual content.

 \paragraph{Automatic speech recognition (ASR).} We utilize the test-clean set of LibriSpeech \citep{Librispeech} for English, reporting the Word Error Rate (WER) as the evaluation metric.
 For Chinese, evaluation is conducted on the test set of AISHELL-2 \citep{aishell2}, using the Character Error Rate (CER).
 Both WER and CER assess ASR performance, calculated by comparing the recognized texts with the ground-truth transcripts.